Setting up Minecraft Server on Ubuntu or Debian

 Assign a secure password, and configure any additional SSH hardening options at this time.

-If you have a firewall configured according to our Securing Your Server guide, add the following line to your
+If you have a firewall configured according to the Setting Up and Securing a Compute Instance guide, add the following line to your

 Exit your current SSH session and log back in to your Linode as the

-Download the latest version of the Minecraft Multiplayer Server from Minecraft.net.
+minecraftand download the latest version of the Minecraft Multiplayer Server from Minecraft.net to this directory.
 Replace the URL in this example to match the current version:

 Refer to the Minecraft server page to check for the latest release.